TYPE OF FUND: Scholarship DATE ESTABLISHED: December 1994

 VARIANCE POWER: If, in the judgment of the TCF Board of Directors, the restrictions and conditions of the fund become unnecessary, incapable of fulfillment or inconsistent with the charitable needs of the community, the TCF Board of Directors maintains the right to modify the terms of this fund.

-FUNDING: A $5,000 donation by Shirley W. Carr of Virginia Beach, VA, a native of Tucker County.
+FUNDING: Funds donated by Shirley W. Carr of Virginia Beach, VA, a native of Tucker County.

 BACKGROUND: The Enos, Delbert H. and Shirley W. Carr Scholarship is named for three generations of men who called Tucker county home.
 Enos Carr, an ordained United Brethren minister, farmer, cattleman, county commissioner (1856-1861) and deputy sheriff established a school in the church which he built on his property at Otter Creek / Dry Fork in Tucker County.
 The school was used until the early 1930’s when the school bus transportation for students began in that area.
 Enos Carr was among Justices present July 28, 1856 when the Ann Eliza Church in St. George was declared the first place for holding court in Tucker county, and entered into a contract with Enoch Minear to “furnish such rooms either in his dwelling house or in his school house as said courts may need for the use of juries,” thus providing a school house.
 The church, according to Homer Floyd Fansler’s History of Tucker County, served as the court house from 1856 to 1859.
 Enos Carr owned 300 acres of land, much of which was cultivated.
 He also traded cattle.